Churchill Hall Guide

 You are advised to register with the University Students’ Health Service, registration events will take place throughout Arrivals’ Week.

 Students with disabilities or special needs

-If you have a disability or if you are ill or sustain an injury that could prevent you from leaving your accommodation in an emergency please ensure that you make your Student Support Administrator for your residence aware so that suitable measures can be put in place to enable you to live comfortably and safely in your residence.
+If you have a disability or if you are ill or sustain an injury that could prevent you from leaving your accommodation in an emergency please ensure that you make your Student Support Adviser aware so that suitable measures can be put in place to enable you to live comfortably and safely in your residence.

 PEEPs (Personal Emergency Evacuation Plan) are intended to be used to plan in advance for those who may need assistance or special arrangements during an emergency evacuation of the building.
 The PEEP will be completed by the Accommodation Manager and the individual and be signed-off by the Fire Safety Adviser.